Rigby-David/react-CRUD/README.md

 Components:

+### App.js

+---import AuthPage

-AuthPage.js - this comp. tracks user form state and allows users to sign up and sign in.
+### AuthPage.js - this comp. tracks user form state and allows users to sign up and sign in.
 It will take { setUser } from App.js
+--- import useState and signIn/Up
+--- catch setUser (from app.js state) useState takes in client.auth.user()
+--- state and set--- signUpEmail, signInEmail, signUpPassword, signInPassword
+--- we'll need 2x <form onSubmit={handleSubmit}> with 4x <label> setState(e.target.value)}> (signIn/Up and 2x password) and 4x <input> onChange={() => setState(e.target.value)} and 2x <button> for sign in/up. handleSubmit for sign in/up async functions that will need to await sign in/up fetch functions from fetch-utils and set state

 CreatePage.js - tracks from state for item's fields.
 Uses controlled form inputs (value is linked to state)
     - on submit, create and item in supabase and redirect user to list page